wes-chen/build-a-website/lesson-02/README.md

 Github has a cool feature where you can host your own website!
 All you need to do is create a repository named [your username here].github.io and it'll automatically host your website at [your username].github.io.
 Isn't that cool?

+[This tutorial](https://www.thinkful.com/learn/a-guide-to-using-github-pages/) runs through the basic workflow of using Github Pages.
+However, instead of the terminal stuff, follow these steps:

+1.  asd;fkja;dsklfj
+2.  asdfajds;fadsfj
+3. TODO

 TODO add info about Github Pages

 ## Next Time